HighHillz/The_Sky/readme.md

-# Day Night Wallpaper
+# The Sky

-This project explores the concepts of time, including day, night, and year cycles to simulate a live desktop wallpaper.
+This is a lively wallpaper explores the concepts of time, including day, night, and year cycles to simulate a live desktop wallpaper.
 This wallpaper shifts between day and night based to system time, and a big text floating at the center depicting the current year.

 During the day, there is a blue clear sky with a bright yellow sun, and big black text depicting the year floats on the screen.

-During the night, there are twinkling tiny stars on a black sky and a white moon that moves from top to bottom of the screen, depending on todays day.
+During the night, there are twinkling tiny stars and shooting stars on a black sky and a white moon that moves from top to bottom of the screen, depending on todays day.
 1st of a month means the moon is on the top, and on the last day it goes out.
 A big white text depicting the year floats on the screen depicting the year.

 ## Features
 - Simulations of day and night transitions.